-5. FUTURE WORK
+8. FUTURE WORK

 We have reviewed many security research situations where those involved faced questions about what they should and should not do with knowledge they possess.
 In some cases, actions taken were questioned by observers.
 In other cases, actions were not taken and we will never know if a greater good to society would have resulted, or if any damage to property, lives, or reputations would result.
 We have also seen frustration expressed by those witnessing the growth in computer crime and desiring something be done about it, and growing interest by researchers and defenders to respond to do just that.
 But there is insufficient guidance today for researchers to follow, or standards by which to judge research activities.
 There is even a question of whether academic or private researchers should actively be involved in computer crime activities solely for research purposes (as opposed to supporting protective or investigative activities.)
-[11]
+[13]

-More questions are typically raised about the ethics of computer security research activities than are answers provided, which can illuminate topics for future work.
+More questions are typically raised about the ethics of

+computer security research activities than are answers provided, which can illuminate topics for future work.
 What constitutes risk, and who is placed in harms way?
 Do some research activities themselves come sufficiently close to a use of force that they warrant special consideration?
 Is federal regulation of research of computer crime activity necessary, similar to research into biological agents or toxins like anthrax, ricin, and smallpox (Public Law 107-188)?
-Could the Information Assurance concepts of integrity, availability, and confidentialy be used to untangle a complex mix of many inter-related actions when making risk/benefit evaluations?
+Or is a government-mandated ethical review model that extends beyond the purview of IRBs, such as the Embryonic Stem Cell Research Oversight (ESCRO) Committees more appropriate and easier to implement [18]?
+Could the Information Assurance concepts of integrity, availability, and confidentially be used to untangle a complex mix of many inter-related actions when making risk/benefit evaluations?
+Do we need to separate risks to the systems owned by innocent thirdparties and their data from the risks to yet other victims whose data may be stored by attackers on the former parties' systems?
+(That is to say, is there a need for some kind of recursive calculation of risk in the context of complex computer crime situations, rather than a more simplistic bidirectional researcher⇔subject relationship as is typical in biomedical or behavioral research?)
 How might a scoring system be developed for uniformly evaluating risk, benefit, and appropriate actions?